dimfeld/website/posts/svelte_transitions_on_multiple_elements.md

 } = {}) {
 ```

-Here we have the two maps from the original deferred transition and also the new `siblingData` Map.
+Here we have the `sending` and `receiving` Maps from the original deferred transition and also the new `siblingData` Map.

 ```javascript
   let sending = new Map();